cakephp/docs/en/appendices/4-1-migration-guide.rst

   whilst fixtures are unloaded.
 Tables will still be truncated during fixture setup.
 You should see faster test suite runs as fewer truncation operations are being done.
+* Email body assertions now include the email contents in their failure messages making tests easier to debug.

 View
 ----